Learn basic editing

 Even if you are a developer, you should familiarize yourself with the editor's workspace and tasks.
 Websites are built with visitors in mind, but remember to keep the editors happy as well!

 After you install a sample site, review the following topics.

 You access the edit and admin views using a specified URL, a login button or link.
 The Alloy site has a specific login page that you can access by clicking a link at the bottom of the page.
-Log in with the administrator account credentials that you defined in the installation.
+Log in with the administrator account credentials that you created when you first launched the application.
 You can also log in by adding episerver to the end of the site URL, (for example,

 Explore the edit view with the global menu, the navigation pane to the left, the assets pane to the right, and the main content work area in the middle.